 FITZPATRICK, T. B. et al. Fitzpatrick's dermatology in general medicine.
 9. ed.
 New York: McGraw-Hill Education, 2019.

-GISONDI, P. et al. Early use of biologics in psoriasis may alter inflammatory course.
+GISONDI, P. et al. Early use of biologics in psoriasis may alter the inflammatory course.
 British Journal of Dermatology, v.
 188, n.
 4, 2023.

 JONES, O. M. et al. The triple rhomboid flap for the closure of large scalp defects.
 Dermatologic Surgery, v.
 45, n.
 2, p.
 235–240, 2019.